-Phillips 66 (PSX)’s Wood River refinery in Illinois plans to shut two crude distillation units, a hydrocracker, a diesel hydrotreater and a coker for work beginning in late February, a person familiar with the turnaround schedule said.
+Phillips 66 (PSX:US)’s Wood River refinery in Illinois plans to shut two crude distillation units, a hydrocracker, a diesel hydrotreater and a coker for work beginning in late February, a person familiar with the turnaround schedule said.

 The crude distillation units will be idled in the last week of February for 33 days, said the person, who asked not to be identified because the information isn’t public.
 The refinery will begin shutting a hydrocracker on Feb.
 26 for work lasting until late March, a diesel hydrotreater on March 9 for six days and a delayed coker on March 25 for six days, the person said.